samson06/tests-technique/README.md

 - Service layer : integrated DAO layer functions.
 - Realize Tests for all components (Unit, Integration, Functional Tests).

 _2. Using the delete button works but elements comes back when i refresh the page_
+- remove transaction readOnly activation.
+- adding propagation for delete funtion in the DAO.

 ## New Feature
 ```
-Except for the testing libraries, No library/modules should be added to the dependencies
+No library/modules not added to the dependencies, except for the testing libraries(only pure java use)
-(use only pure java)
 ```

 1. We would like to enable a new route for the API `/search/{query}`.
 It will allow us